microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

 ## Description

-- Create a new folder to contain your event processing functions, call it "Events" for instance- Create a new Project from the "Workspace (local)" dropdown in the Azure Extension tab of VSCode.
-Choose the events folder.
+- Create a new folder to contain your event processing functions, call it "Events" for instance.
+Create a new Project from the "Workspace (local)" dropdown in the Azure Extension tab of VSCode.
+Choose the Events folder.
 Select Javascript.
 Model V4, Event Grid trigger, name `savePlateData`
 - Replace the code `savePlateData.js` with the following:

 ```javascript